feelpp/feelpp/Tutorial/06-ComputingIntegrals.md

 \snippet myintegrals.cpp mesh

-then we define the Feel++ expression that we are going to integrate using the \c soption function that retrieves the command line option string \c functions.g.
-We then transform this string into a Feel++ expression using \c expr().
+then we define the Feel++ expression that we are going to integrate using the \c soption function that retrieves the command line option string `functions.g.`  We then transform this string into a Feel++ expression using `expr().`

 \snippet myintegrals.cpp expression